SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 ## Goals

-The goal of this tutorial is to demonstrate how to use Apache Qpid JMS 2.0 API over AMQP using the Solace Message Router.
+The goal of this tutorial is to demonstrate how to use Apache Qpid JMS 2.0 API over AMQP using Solace messaging.
 This tutorial will show you:

 1. How to build and send a message on a topic
 2. How to subscribe to a topic and receive a message